jesselawson/unreal-engine-code-migrator/README.md

 $newName = "NewProj"
 ```

+## Report a problem

+Please submit an issue to report any problems.

 ## Contributing

-Contributions are welcome.
+While this is a public mirror, contributions are welcome.
 Feel free to submit a pull request here.

 This repository is a mirror from my private Gitea instance.
 Accepted PRs
 will be merged and then this repo will be updated, and you will receive